Are We Really Celebrating Someone’s Death?

 Edit: 01/6/18): Reformatting for changes to the site.
 Corrected some errors.
 Added a little clarity.

 Edit (04/10/13): Added a summary.
 Added a little bit to some sections below to better clarify my thoughts on this situation.
 While this was two years ago, I still find this quandary an important one.
 Why celebrate someone's death?
 As I've outlined below, I see many reasons to be glad about the end of someone's reign of terror.
 I also still see the idea of people celebrating the death of someone, anyone, to be disturbing.

 As you are probably aware, on May 1, 2011, the US officially declared Osama Bin Laden dead.
 Bin Laden has been named by the US government as the primary instigator of many terrorist activities; including the attack on the world trade center in New York City on September 11, 2001.
 This death comes after ten years of searching the middle east for him.

 Americans Are Celebrating

 In many places around the country people see Bin Laden's death as reason to celebrate.
-This is of course because he is seen as a symbol for the destruction that caused the death of thousands of others.
-The responsibility of killing innocent civilians when the twin towers were destroyed is places squarely on him.
+This is, of course, because he is seen as a symbol for the destruction that caused the death of thousands of others.
+The responsibility for killing innocent civilians when the twin towers were destroyed is placed squarely on him.

 Weeks later, I wish to explore the moral dilemma over the celebration of death and perhaps share some perspective.